 With its vivid pastel stripes, the triostar stromanthe plant (Stromanthe sanguinea or Stromanthe thalia, also known as tricolor stromanthe) is one of the best ways to add a pop of color and dreamy tropical vibes to your space.
 These full, vibrant plants will grow two to three feet high and one to two feet across at maturity with the proper care.

 Triostar stromanthe is typically grown indoors in most regions of the United States, but it can also thrive outside in very hot, humid areas.
-Native to the jungles of Brazil, lush plant features elegant pointed green leaves splashed with pale green, cream, and pink on top and colored a deep pink, maroon, or magenta underneath.
+Native to the jungles of Brazil, this lush plant features elegant pointed green leaves splashed with pale green, cream, and pink on top and colored a deep pink, maroon, or magenta underneath.
 As a member of the prayer plant family along with marantas and calatheas, your triostar stromanthe will naturally fold up its leaves at night, showing off their striking pink undersides.

 A very similar plant with slightly different characteristics and less cold tolerance is Ctenanthe oppenheimiana, also called the never-never plant or giant bamburanta, but it’s much rarer than the triostar stromanthe.